jdavis/nebulous-adventure/docs/iteration2/use_cases.md

 **MSS**:

-1. User provides an item to use and an optional list of items to use it with.
+1. User provides an item to use.
 2. The user is notified that the item was successfully used.

 ## Attack